Ratio of Debt-to-Income

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers with your own financial data, please use this Mortgage Loan Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, please use this Loan Qualification Calculator.

 Just Guidelines

 Don't forget these are only guidelines.
-We will be happy to go over pre-qualification to determine how large a mortgage loan you can afford.
+We will be happy to go over pre-qualification to help you determine how large a mortgage loan you can afford.